 Alcoholic Drinks

-Calculating wedding catering also means estimating how much alcohol you’ll need if you’re planning on serving alcoholic beverages.
-Planning to have 1.5 drinks per hour per guest is a general idea for how much alcohol to allocate to your guests.
+Calculating wedding catering also means estimating how much alcohol you’ll need if you’re planning to serve alcoholic beverages.
+Planning to have 1.5 drinks per hour per guest is a general idea of how much alcohol to allocate to your guests.
 Keep in mind that the reception time also affects how much alcohol to serve.
-If you’re tying the knot in the morning or early afternoon, guests will be less inclined to drink than at a nighttime celebration.
+If you tie the knot in the morning or early afternoon, guests will be less inclined to drink than at a nighttime celebration.
 Guests will also be more likely to indulge at a weekend wedding than during the week.

-If you are opting to do an open bar instead of set signature drinks, the exact ratio to supply of each type of alcohol will depend upon your guests’ preferences, your budget and the season.
+If you opt to do an open bar instead of set signature drinks, the exact ratio to supply of each type of alcohol will depend upon your guests’ preferences, your budget, and the season.
 A standard guideline when determining the right amount of alcohol to serve is 50% wine, 20% beer, and 30% liquor.
-Additionally, you’ll want to provide plenty of options for each, meaning at least one type of red and one type of white wine, a few different varieties of beer and a handful of liquors and mixers.
+Additionally, you’ll want to provide plenty of options for each, meaning at least one type of red and one type of white wine, a few different varieties of beer, as well as a handful of liquors and mixers.

 Desserts